 Forming a Nevada LLC

-If you are considering forming an LLC or investing in an LLC, you may be aware that it isn't unusual for legal, tax, and other business advisers to encourage their clients to incorporate in the state of Nevada by forming a Nevada LLC even if their business is located elsewhere.
+If you are considering forming an LLC (or just investing in one), you may know that it isn't unusual for legal, tax, and other business advisers to encourage their clients to incorporate in the state of Nevada by forming a Nevada LLC—even if their business is located elsewhere.

-While that may seem strange, it can be a sound strategy under the right circumstances because Nevada LLCs offer several benefits on the state level.
+While that may seem strange, it can be a sound strategy under the right circumstances, because Nevada LLCs, much like Delaware LLCs, offer several benefits on the state level.

 When you have a Nevada LLC, there are virtually no state-level taxes, including: